-I’ve been getting some help the past few weeks from Ray Ortega, a web engineer.
-We’re preparing to make a few upgrades to the Kai Chi Do website.
-The thing that has been so enjoyable about working with him is that engineer way of thinking.
-I send him a long rambling list of questions and he gives me back a workflow.
+Some years ago I was getting some help the past few weeks from Ray Ortega, a web engineer.
+We were preparing to make a few upgrades to the Kai Chi Do website.
+I would send him a long rambling list of questions and he gives me back a workflow.

 Not an explanation of why it works, which is something that 1) I don’t really need to know, 2) would only confuse me, and 3) would take me off track from what I really want – which is to fix the problem.